 Why do kitchens use a thermometer?

-Commonly thermometers are used to check whether the meat or poultry is done or to see if the sugar has reached the right temperature for making candies or there any liquid has reached the desired temperature to proceed further.
+Commonly meat thermometers are used to check whether the meat or poultry is done or to see if the sugar has reached the right temperature for making candies or there any liquid has reached the desired temperature to proceed further.
 Accuracy is key in baking or preparation of dessert, the quantity of ingredients used and the temperature to which it is cooked determines the taste and texture of your dessert.
 The thermometer can also be used as an extra tool to check the temperature of the oven or microwave before baking or cooking in it.
 Further checking the temperature of the food ensure that it is safe for consumption.
+For meats, we should know how to use a meat thermometer to ensure the meat temperature is fit for consumption.

 Thermometer and Cooking.